-We may seek additional capital through a combination of private and public equity offerings, debt financings and collaborations and strategic and licensing arrangements.
+We have in the past and may continue to seek additional capital through a combination of private and public equity offerings, debt financings and collaborations and strategic and licensing arrangements.
+Including our initial public offering in 2013, we have completed three underwritten public offerings.
 To the extent that we raise additional capital through the sale of equity or convertible notes securities, your ownership interest will be diluted, and the terms may include liquidation or other preferences that adversely affect your rights as a shareholder.
 Debt financing, if available, would result in increased fixed payment obligations and may involve agreements that include covenants limiting or restricting our ability to take specific actions such as incurring debt, making capital expenditures or declaring dividends.
 If we raise additional funds through collaboration, strategic alliance and licensing arrangements with third parties, we may have to relinquish valuable rights to our technologies, future revenue streams or product candidates, or grant licenses on terms that are not favorable to us.